CRachana/my_project/README.md

 User can able to book appointment to take lab test and also user have access to view details of departments, doctors and hospital's contact details.

 ## Technologies:
-Spring Boot, MySQL, Spring Security, HTML
+Spring Boot, MYSQL, Spring Security, HTML

 ## Tools: